 You should see your doctor if any of these symptoms develop.

 Tests and an internal (pelvic) examination are not normally needed unless symptoms are unusual.
-In that case the diagnosis of primary dysmenorrhoea is not certain and secondary dysmenorrhoea may be suspected (see below).
+In that case an underlying cause of painful periods (secondary dysmenorrhoea) may be suspected.

 Most women with painful periods have mild pain that they can treat themselves at home.
 However, if your pain becomes more severe and is interfering with your usual activities, you should see your doctor.

 There are a number of treatments that may help if you have primary dysmenorrhoea:

 - Keep active and try gentle massage and relaxation techniques.

 - Warmth.
 You may find it soothing to hold a hot water bottle against your lower tummy (abdomen), or to have a hot bath.
 The pain often does not last long, and this may be all that you need.
 (Be careful not to burn yourself with a hot water bottle which is too hot.)